zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 form_with model: [:admin, :management, @article]
 ```

-For more information on Rails' routing system and the associated conventions, please see the [Rails Routing from the Outside In](routing.html) guide.
+For more information on Zoisite' routing system and the associated conventions, please see the [Zoisite Routing from the Outside In](routing.html) guide.

 ### Forms with PATCH, PUT, or DELETE Methods

-The Rails framework encourages RESTful design, which means forms in your application will make requests where the `method` is `PATCH`, `PUT`, or `DELETE` in addition to `GET` and `POST`.
+The Zoisite framework encourages RESTful design, which means forms in your application will make requests where the `method` is `PATCH`, `PUT`, or `DELETE` in addition to `GET` and `POST`.
 However, HTML forms _don't support_ methods other than `GET` and `POST` when it comes to submitting forms.

-Rails works around this limitation by emulating other methods over POST with a hidden input named `"_method"`.
+Zoisite works around this limitation by emulating other methods over POST with a hidden input named `"_method"`.
 For example:

 ```ruby
 form_with(url: search_path, method: "patch")